 5. Reduces Cholesterol Levels

 The high amount of fiber in marrows helps promote heart health by reducing the amount of bad cholesterol in your blood.
-This then prevents you from complications like arteriosclerosis, stroke, and heart attack.
+This prevents complications like arteriosclerosis, stroke, and heart attack.

 The Cosmetic Benefits of Marrow